Technical Info

 DC2N format (.DMP)

-The DC2N format is used for tape recording and dumping operations.
+I introduced the DC2N format for tape recording and dumping operations.
 For comparison, the standard DC2N counter rate (2 MHz) is about 16 times higher than the one used by the TAP format (123.156 kHz).
 Each sample is the delay, expressed in clock cycles (at counter rate), between two consecutive rising [falling] edges.
 On a Commodore computer these occur at the computer’s write line [datassette read line] when recording [playing back] a tape, respectively.

 0xFFFF at 16 bits per sample, and more in general the max value for a sample, is an overflow value, meaning that subsequent samples should be summed to this one to build up the total delay, up to the first non-0xFFFF sample (included).